abhiwand/atk/api-doc/src/main/resources/python/frame/covariance_matrix.rst

     Names should refer to a single column of type vector, or two or more columns of numeric scalars.

 Returns
 -------
+matrix
     A matrix with the covariance values for the columns.

 Notes
 -----
 This function applies only to columns containing numerical data.

 Examples
 --------